prakashkrsingh09/jobSearchTracker/README.md

 ## 📞 Support

+For support,
+- Email prakashkumarsingh1994@outlook.com
+- Mobile +91-7903239967
-For support, email your-email@example.com or create an issue in the repository.
+- create an issue in the repository.

 ---